The 2035 ban on new petrol and diesel cars – the ultimate guide

 Can I convert my petrol or diesel car to pure electric?

 Yes.
-However, converting a petrol or diesel car to pure electric is costly – ranging from £20,000 to £60,000.
-It may also impact insurance rates.
+However, converting a petrol or diesel car to pure electric is expensive – ranging from £20,000 to £60,000 and may impact insurance rates.

 How will the 2035 switchover affect my car finance?

 Existing car finance agreements remain valid for their duration, including guaranteed minimum future values.
-However, incentives to switch to electric models may be offered when existing leases expire.
+However, incentives to switch to electric models may be offered when existing contracts expire.

 Are there any financial incentives to buying an EV?

-However, there are still other financial incentives for transitioning to electric vehicles.
-Pure-electric car owners enjoy several benefits, including zero Vehicle Excise Duty (commonly referred to as road tax), exemption from the London Congestion Charge and ULEZ fees, reduced servicing and maintenance costs, and the advantage of lower per-mile electricity costs compared to petrol and diesel.
+However, there are still other financial incentives for purchasing an EV.
+Benefits for pure-electric car owners include zero road tax (until 2025), exemption from London’s congestion charge and ULEZ fees, reduced servicing and maintenance costs, and the advantage of lower per-mile electricity costs compared to petrol and diesel.
 Company car drivers also enjoy significant savings through reduced ‘Benefit in Kind’ taxation.

 Will electric car running costs increase?

-The government is actively seeking solutions to address a £35 billion taxation gap resulting from the increasing adoption of electric vehicles, which are exempt from fuel duty and vehicle excise duty.
+Currently, there is a £35 billion taxation gap from the adoption of electric vehicles, which are exempt from fuel duty and vehicle excise duty until 2025.
+While it is hard to predict any increased EV-specific costs, there have been key areas highlighted to mitigate this taxation gap:

-Road advocacy groups like the AA and RAC have expressed apprehension about the potential negative impact on individuals residing in rural areas – as they will be compelled to cover longer distances compared to those in urban areas.
-The AA has put forth the idea of granting ‘Road Mile’ credits to residents in more remote regions as a possible solution and stressed the importance of ensuring that any proposed system maintains equity to prevent unintended consequences.
+With it being assumed that rural inhabitants have to cover longer distances, the AA put forward the idea of granting ‘Road Mile’ credits to residents in more remote regions.
+They stressed the importance of ensuring that any proposed system maintains equity to prevent unintended consequences.

 Ready to sell your car?